Take on a genuine mountaineering challenge by going for a winter ascent on the Northeast’s tallest peak.

 Pro Tip: The Lion Head Winter Route is the Whites’ most popular guided winter route, and there is sometimes a bottleneck at the rock step.
 So that you can maintain your pace, try to stay ahead of guided groups, if you see them gearing up at the base.

-Above the rock step, the route continues up, staying in the trees until it eventually breaks treeline.
-Around treeline, you’ll find numerous spots along the side of the trail to take a break (44.264332, -71.286575) and enjoy the excellent view of the Wildcat Mountain Ski Area across the notch.
+The route continues to climb after the exposed sections, staying in the trees until it eventually breaks treeline.
+Around treeline, you’ll find numerous spots along the side of the trail to take a break and enjoy the excellent view of the Wildcat Mountain Ski Area across the notch.
 Since you’ll be fully exposed to the wind from here on, now is a great time to don your above-treeline gear.
 On windy days, remember full-face protection, including goggles.

 Lion Head